Go back

 • You must have a ride home after the infusion.
 If a friend or family member is unavailable, both Uber and Lyft are excellent ride options.

-• If you bring a guest, they can wait for you in the lobby during your infusion, or with prior authorization from our office, they may accompany you in the treatment room in addition to the physician.
+• If you bring a guest, they can wait for you in the lobby during your infusion, or with prior authorization from our office, they may accompany you into the treatment room in addition to the physician.

 The Surrounding Area: